PE is a simple score of efficiency. To improve it, you will need more information.

 The easiest and most effective way to shore up your preventive maintenance strategy is to use a good computerized maintenance management software (CMMS) like Limble.

 Limble does not take much to set up, and you can begin using it right out of the box to start tracking and documenting routine maintenance work.
-It is ridiculously easy to use and has a mobile app version that your techs can conveniently use while they work.
+It is ridiculously easy to use and has a mobile CMMS app that your techs can conveniently use while they work.

-Over time, you may transition to more advanced strategies like predictive maintenance, but CMMS systems can help you with that too.
+Over time, you may transition to more advanced strategies like predictive maintenance, but CMMS software can help you with that too.
 The software can connect to sensors and predictive algorithms to predict failures and help you optimize your maintenance resources.

 One of Limble’s clients, Midwest Materials, lost 1 million dollars per year in downtime and lost production.
 Limble CMMS helped them start doing more proactive maintenance, which improved their PE.
 You can watch their journey here.